Federal Aviation Administration (FAA), DOT.

 |30 MHz-70 MHz||50||50|

 |200 MHz-400 MHz||100||100|

 |700 MHz-1 GHz||700||100|

 |1 GHz-2 GHz||2000||200|

 |6 GHz-8 GHz||1000||200|

 |18 GHz-40 GHz||600||200|

 |The field strengths are expressed in terms of peak of the root-mean-square (rms) over the complete modulatoin period.|

 The threat levels identified above are the result of an FAA review of existing studies on the subject of HIRF, in light of the ongoing work of the Electromagnetic Effects Harmonization Working Group of the Aviation Rulemaking Advisory Committee.

-As discussed above, these special conditions are applicable to the Cessna Aircraft Company Model 501 and 551 series airplanes.
+As discussed above, these special conditions are applicable to the Cessna Aircraft Company Model 501 and 551 Start Printed Page 9905series airplanes.
 Should Elliott Aviation Technical Product Development apply at a later date for a supplemental type certificate to modify any other model included on Type Certificate No. A27CEU to incorporate the same or similar novel or unusual design feature, these special conditions would apply to that model as well under the provisions of § 21.101.